theamansyed/driver-drowsiness-detector/README.md

 ## 👨‍💻 Author

 Syed Mahammad Aman
-Solo-developed and presented at a college expo.
+Presented at a college expo using an open-source Python + OpenCV project.

 ---